How to Edit Photos in Lightroom: Step-by-Step Guide by Pro Wedding Photographer

 I’m Paul, a UK-based wedding photographer, and in this guide, I’ll walk you through the essential steps and tools on how to edit photos in Lightroom.
 Whether you're new to Lightroom or looking for a few tips, this Lightroom editing tutorial will help streamline your workflow and produce better results.

-Watch Our Lightroom Editing Tutorial on YouTube
+🎥 Prefer visuals?
+Watch the Lightroom Editing Tutorial on YouTube to follow these steps in real time.

 Lightroom vs. Lightroom Classic: What is the Difference?

-Lightroom and Lightroom Classic are both part of Adobe's suite of photo editing tools, but they serve slightly different purposes.
-Lightroom (often referred to as Lightroom CC) is a cloud-based app that allows you to edit photos on multiple devices seamlessly, making it ideal for photographers who need flexibility and access from anywhere.
-Lightroom Classic, on the other hand, is a desktop-focused application designed for those who prefer a traditional, more robust editing workflow.
+Lightroom (often referred to as Lightroom CC) is cloud-based app that allows you to edit photos on multiple devices seamlessly, making it ideal for photographers who need flexibility and access from anywhere.
+It is very practical for hobbyists or portrait photographers working with smaller sets.
+It’s flexible, connected, and pairs well with AI-driven tools like Aftershoot for culling and editing.

 For this guide, I will be using Lightroom Classic, as it provides more comprehensive features and control for professional wedding photographers.